haka-security/haka/doc/user/workshop/smtp.rst

 familiar with this protocol, please refer to :ref:`smtp_appendix`.

 In smtp protcol, we distinguish three smtp messages: *commands*, *responses* and *data* (mail content).
-We provide here a partial specification :download:`smtp_partial.lua` that manages only smtp commands and mail data.
+We provide here a partial specification :download:`smtp.lua` that manages only smtp commands and mail data.
 Your overall goal is to complete this specification by managing also smtp responses.